benhowell/benhowell.github.com/_drafts/your-financial-history-your-business.md

 _"If someone can’t or won’t follow instructions, they don’t belong at my company.
 Even with executives . . .
 I still want to see if they can follow simple instructions.
 When an applicant follows instructions they’ve earned their way from a “glance” to a “skim.” "_

 I see, still insisting it's all about _"following instructions"_.
 At least Jeremiah has moved from “glance” to a “skim”.
-What a nice guesture.
+After laying out your financial history?
+Such a nice gesture.
 <br/>
 <br/>